dinuxbg/beaglemic/README.md

 | P2.29        | gpio1_7  | P9.28 | gpio4_17  | SHCP   |
 | P2.31        | gpio1_19 | P9.23 | gpio7_11  | STCP   |

-For each microphone pair, one microphone is configured to output data on the rising clock edge, and the other is configured to output data on the falling edge.
-This way we need only 8 input GPIOs to capture data from all 16 microphones.

 Microphone breakout board and a PocketBeagle Cape are provided in KiCad format.